-Frog Gravy is a Kentucky nonfiction incarceration account.
+Frog Gravy is a nonfiction incarceration account.

 Frog Gravy contains graphic language.

 “There is an internal landscape, a geography of the soul; we search for its outlines all our lives.”

 I have now been in this cement grave for 135 days, with no end in sight.
 My body hurts so bad from the cold and from the lack of activity that I do not know if I will ever walk right again.
 To me, Hell is not hot.
 Hell is cold.
 Hell is a cold, mean hateful place where people read the Bible.

 I try various psychological tactics to keep from disintegrating in irreversible fashion.
 I try to trick myself into believing that I am in a coma, and that one day, I will emerge from it.
 But, this trick does not work.
 I then try to schedule my days just like work days, where I write for eight hours each day with two ten-minute breaks and a lunch.
 This works a bit better.

 I came in here the world’s gentlest person.
 Now, I have disturbing and gruesome fantasies and thoughts.
 I want to be mean to some people.
 Not to the mentally ill or to the children or to the elderly or to the sick.
 Just the corrupt ones.